 In a lot of ways, Zinfandel saved Lodi.
 Before the Lodi Zin craze, many of the region’s vineyards (which were planted over a century ago) were being ripped out in favor younger and more commercially viable varieties.
 But when Lodi Zinfandel producers advocated wines made from old, head-trained vines, consumers took note.
 This marketing angle saved many old vineyards from re-planting, including the world’s oldest Cinsault.

-Lodi Wine Taste
+A Taste of Lodi Wine

 You might be wondering, what do these wines taste like?